-2.1 Compliance with the PSIAS and the checklist contained within the Local Government Application Note constituting 'proper practices' as defined in the Accounts and Audit Regulations 2011.
+2.1 Compliance with the PSIAS and the checklist contained within CIPFA's Application Note constituting 'proper practices' as defined in the Accounts and Audit Regulations 2015.

 3. Recommendations

 3.1 That the Audit Committee agrees the Internal Audit Charter and Code of Ethics attached at Appendices 1 and 2.